luismiguelcasadodiaz/CPP_08/README.md

 # Span

-Develop a Span class that can store a maximum of N integers.
-N is an unsigned int variable and will be the only parameter passed to the constructor.
-This class will have a member function called addNumber() to add a single number to the Span.
-It will be used in order to fill it.
+Develop a Span class that is capable of storing a maximum of $N$ integers. $N$ shall be an unsigned integer variable and will constitute the sole parameter passed to the constructor.
+This class is to be furnished with a member function denominated addNumber() whose purpose is to append a single integer to the Span.
+This function shall serve to populate the container.

 Any attempt to add a new element if there are already N elements stored should throw an exception.